 View the joint FCA/BoE statement on the switch from LIBOR to SONIA for interest rate swaps.

-View details of the consultation on credit adjustment spread methodologies for fallbacks in cash products referencing GDP LIBOR.
+View details of the consultation on credit adjustment spread methodologies for fallbacks in cash products referencing GBP LIBOR.

 Return to main website.